Nick-Liou/Gem5/Second_Assignment/README.md

 |cl_256_L2_assoc_16                                                   |5.175774      |

-Next, we wanted to find the configuration that gave the best general performance in all benchmarks.
+Next, we were curious to find the configuration that gave the best general performance in all benchmarks.
 In order to do that, we had to normalize the CPI for each benchmark, because otherwise benchmarks with higher CPI values would disproportionally affect our choice.

 Thus, we used a "speedup" metric, which is defined as the CPI of each benchmark result, normalized by the CPI of the default configuration on the same benchmark.
 Then, we found the average speedup of each configuration for all benchmarks.
 The best configurations were those that resulted in the highest average speedup.